izabelakalenik/Meteo-project/README.md

 The project is a simulation of the weather application where users can follow different weather stations in Poland and get notifications of weather changes.

-Multithreading, JUnit framework and Observer design pattern
+Multithreading, JUnit framework and Observer design pattern.